Cyanide poisoning

 Hydrocyanic Acid Toxicity, Prussic Acid Poisoning

-Plants capable of producing high levels of cyanide: The amount of cyanide found in these plants varies depending on the plant part, season, stage of growth of the plant, whether herbicides were recently used, and environmental conditions.
+It occurs when cattle ingest cyanogenic plants.
+The amount of cyanide present in the plants varies depending on the plant part, season, stage of growth of the plant, whether herbicides were recently used, and environmental conditions.
 Drought and frost or freezing are stressful conditions that increase the risk of high levels of cyanide accumulation in affected plants.
 Any stressful condition that inhibits the growth of the plant can cause higher amounts of cyanide to develop.
 New plant growth also has higher levels of cyanide then mature plants.
 Leaves of cyanide-accumulating forage grasses produce 25 times more cyanide than the stems.

 Symptoms